skupperproject/skupper/cmd/network-console-collector/README.md

 ### Application Network Request Traffic (Application Layer)

-A proposed (unimplemented) set of metrics that expose details about HTTP and HTTP/2 exchanges when enabled in the router.
+A proposed set of metrics that expose details about HTTP and HTTP/2 exchanges when enabled in the router.

 Signals: